NordcomInc/nordstar/SECURITY.md

 # Security

-Nordcom Group Inc. takes the security of its software extremely seriously.
+Nordcom AB takes the security of its software extremely seriously.
 However, due to our size and being such a new and novel company, we do not accept and cannot offer any form of liability (legal or otherwise) as per the included license unless otherwise explicitly granted in writing.

 If you believe you have found a security flaw or vulnerability, If you believe you have found a security flaw or vulnerability, please report it to us following the instructions below.